addishiwotb/Telecom-Churn-Analysis/README.md

 ## 📌 Project Overview
 I built this project to figure out exactly why customers are leaving this telecom company.
 By analyzing customer behavior patterns, my goal was to pinpoint the specific pain points driving churn so the business can take proactive steps to improve customer retention.

-The final project connects a custom MySQL backend to an interactive two-page Power BI dashboard.
+The final project connects a custom MySQL backend to an interactive two page Power BI dashboard.

 ---

 ## 🎯 The Core Questions I Explored
-Instead of just looking at the surface-level numbers, I used data to answer a few specific business questions:
+Instead of just looking at the surface level numbers, I used data to answer a few specific business questions:
 - Which customer profiles face the highest risk of leaving?
 - How do contract types and payment methods influence a customer's decision to stay?
 - At what point in the customer lifecycle (tenure) does churn usually happen?